-Broadening his horizons, Paul quickly defined his distinct brand of visuals and made his mark on the commercial world with his iconic Nike “Freestyle” spot, which earned him numerous awards from AICP, One Show, D&AD and an Emmy nomination.
-Paul continued his winning streak with Nike, taking home the prestigious Cannes Gold Lion for his landmark “Stickman” campaign.
-After numerous successful visual-based campaigns, Paul set out to tackle another passion – comedy.
-Determined to master the genre, Paul even took acting lessons to fine tune his understanding of the actors’ process.
-Campaigns like Burger King “Tiny Hands” and Kia with Blake Griffin, blended Paul’s visual style with a smart, offbeat sense of humor – transcending genre and proving Paul a tour-de-force in the industry.
+Hunter, alongside Kerstin Emhoff, founded PRETTYBIRD in 2008 with a shared and distinct vision to connect the worlds of music and film with brands in creating cutting edge content.
+After graduating with a degree in Radio, TV & Film, Hunter created spec commercials and videos, before landing his first professional gig directing a music video.
+He quickly defined his distinct brand of visuals and made his mark on the commercial world with his iconic Nike “Freestyle” spot, which earned him numerous awards from AICP, One Show and D&AD.
+Hunter continued this streak with Nike, taking home the prestigious Cannes Gold Lion for his landmark “Stickman” campaign.
+After numerous successful visual-based campaigns, he moved into the world of comedy, working on campaigns including Burger King “Tiny Hands” and Kia with Blake Griffin, which blended his visual style with a smart, offbeat sense of humor.

-Paul’s artistic vision has earned him repeated commissions to create global campaigns for some of the world’s biggest brands, including Beats, Gap, Pepsi, Kia, Rexona, Volkswagen and of course Nike and Burger King.
-His 2007 Burger King “Stuff of Legends” spot took home a Bronze Lion at Cannes, and in the years since, Paul has directed memorable, award-winning spots for Sony, Adidas, Apple, Audi, Infiniti, Orange, Nissan and Microsoft.
-In 2012, he earned international recognition and a Bronze Lion for directing a four-spot campaign for Logitech that showcased the effect of music on groundbreaking moments in history, from the WWI “Christmas Truce” to the Arab Spring in Tunisia.
-Paul soon embarked on a campaign of intense, dramatic spots for Beats by Dre, set in the world of sports rivalries and featuring Kevin Garnett and Colin Kaepernick, which both won CLIOs in 2014.
-His T-Mobile spot featuring Kim Kardashian aired during Super Bowl XLIX and was rated amongst the top ads of the game.
-At this year’s Super Bowl 50, T-Mobile revisited the theme of celebrity with music superstar Drake, parodying his hit song and dance moves in “Restricted Bling.”
+Through his innovative artistic vision, Hunter has earned repeated commissions to create global campaigns for some of the world’s biggest brands and directed award-winning spots for Sony, Adidas, Apple, Audi, Infiniti, Orange, Nissan and Microsoft.
+In 2012, he earned a Bronze Lion for directing a four-spot campaign for Logitech that showcased the effect of music on groundbreaking moments in history, and soon after embarked on a campaign for Beats by Dre, which both won CLIO’s in 2014.
+Hunter’s T-Mobile spot featuring Kim Kardashian aired during Super Bowl XLIX and was rated amongst the top ads of the game.

-Paul has continued to take his passion in new directions, seeking alternative outlets to create and share stories.
-He’s broken ground in new media with award-winning branded entertainment campaigns such as the Adidas Brotherhood web-series starring NBA All-Stars Tim Duncan and Kevin Garnett, which he developed and directed, as well as executive producing a multi-platform project for Rihanna’s album Rated R.
+Hunter has broken ground in new media with award-winning branded entertainment campaigns such as the Adidas Brotherhood web-series starring NBA All-Stars Tim Duncan and Kevin Garnett, which he developed and directed, as well as executive producing a multi-platform project for Rihanna’s album Rated R.

-Alongside these successes, Paul has earned the industry’s most prestigious awards for his music videos.
-From hip-hop and R&B to rock, he made a name for himself as a rare director with the talent to create videos in multiple music genres.
 Some of his most memorable projects include The Notorious B.I.G.’s “Hypnotize” (MTV Best Rap Video), D’Angelo’s “How Does It Feel?”
-(MTV Best R&B Video) and Christina Aguilera’s “Lady Marmalade,” featuring Mya, Lil’ Kim and Pink (Video of the Year).
-In addition to a string of awards and nominations from MTV, Paul has frequently received accolades from both the Music Video Production Association Awards and The Billboard Awards for his direction of such legendary artists as Michael Jackson, Stevie Wonder, Madonna, U2, Justin Timberlake, Will Smith, Gwen Stefani, Marilyn Manson, Lenny Kravitz and Jennifer Lopez.
+(MTV Best R&B Video) and Christina Aguilera’s “Lady Marmalade” (Video of the Year).
+Hunter has also worked with legendary artists including Michael Jackson, Stevie Wonder, Madonna, U2, Justin Timberlake, Will Smith, Gwen Stefani, Marilyn Manson, Lenny Kravitz and Jennifer Lopez.
 Most recently, his video for Pharrell’s “Freedom” was nominated for Best Music Video at the 58th annual Grammy Awards.